zichner/primerDesign/README.md

 A tool to design highly specific PCR primers for the validation of genomic alterations, including structural variants.
 Supported variant types are: SNVs/SNPs, deletions, tandem duplications, inversion, and translocations.

+The tool was applied in the 1000 genomes project paper "An integrated map of structural variation in 2,504 human genomes" by Sudmant et al. (Sep 2015; http://dx.doi.org/10.1038/nature15394).

 Prerequisites
 -------------